What Is MCI?

 Mild cognitive impairment symptoms include:

-- Forgetting things more often, including special events
+- Forgetting things more often, including appointments

 - Difficulty finding your way around an unfamiliar place or making plans